+We may issue an unlimited number of limited partner interests of any type without the approval of unitholders.
 The issuance of additional common units or other equity securities of equal rank will have the following effects:

-- · the proportionate ownership interest of our existing unitholders in us will decrease, - the amount of cash available for distribution on each common unit or partnership security may decrease, - since a lower percentage of total outstanding units will be subordinated units, the risk that a shortfall in the payment of the minimum quarterly distribution will be borne by the common unitholders will increase, - the relative voting strength of each previously outstanding common unit will be diminished, and - · the market price of the common units or partnership securities may decline
+- the proportionate ownership interest of our existing unitholders in us will decrease; - the amount of cash available for distribution on each common unit or partnership security may decrease; - · the relative voting strength of each previously outstanding common unit will be diminished; and - the market price of the common units or partnership securities may decline.